 This module offers an extensive and detailed overview of the field of international cash management and emphasizes the state of the art practice.

-It starts with the international banking infrastructure.
+The module starts with the international banking infrastructure.
 This includes the principles of international payments, the most common payment systems and the role of correspondent banking.
 Examples of topics covered are check clearing, SWIFT, ACH, CHIPS, Fedwire, SEPA, EBA, EURO1 and TARGET.
-This module also deals with the information technology structure that connects corporates with the banking payment systems.
-Latest developments are discussed, including blockchain technology and crypto currencies.
+This module also deals with the information technology structure that connects corporates with banking payment systems.
+The latest developments are discussed, including blockchain technology and crypto currencies.

-Netting and cash pooling techniques are also dealt with (multilateral netting, netting cycle, leading and legging, notional pooling, cash concentration).
+Netting and cash pooling techniques are also discussed (multilateral netting, netting cycle, leading and legging, notional pooling, cash concentration).
 Attention is paid to legal and fiscal aspects of international cash management (including withholding tax).

-The disciplines working capital management, liquidity management and ST financing are integrated and essential in the daily practice of treasury professionals.
-As theory building in this field is rather limited, a large number of practical cases/solutions are worked out in this module.
+The working capital management, liquidity management and ST financing disciplines are integral and essential to the daily practice of treasury professionals.
+As theory building in this field is rather limited, a large number of practical cases/solutions are elaborated in this module.

-This year 2018, for example, guest lectures have been given on the implementation of supply chain finance, module chain technology and security issues in treasury management systems.
+In 2018, for example, guest lectures were given on the implementation of supply chain finance, module chain technology and security issues in treasury management systems.

 This module is about the interaction between corporates and their corporate capital market.

 Developments in corporate capital markets are key input for corporate finance decisions.
 Pricing of corporate capital strongly relates to globalization and the international integration of capital markets.
-Recent developments in capital markets are addressed: for example, the exceptionally low level of interest rates, regulation and the role of monetary authorities in capital markets.
+Recent developments in capital markets are addressed, including the exceptionally low level of interest rates, regulation and the role of monetary authorities in capital markets.

-A corporate treasurer needs a good understanding of macro-economic developments. economic growth, production and unemployment are linked to inflation, interest rates and exchange rates which in turn determine the pricing of (treasury) financial instruments.
+A corporate treasurer needs a good understanding of macroeconomic developments.
+Economic growth, production and unemployment are linked to inflation, interest rates and exchange rates which in turn determine the pricing of financial instruments including treasury instruments.

-The module switches in between macro perspectives and -micro perspectives on corporate capital markets.
-Financing decisions on a corporate level deals in essence with the matching of company's business assets to a range of corporate finance alternatives offered by the corporate capital market.
-Apart from standard forms of corporate financing (equity and bank financing, asset-based financing, cash-based financing, hybrid financing and project finance are addressed.
-Interesting current developments in corporate capital markets include for example alternatives to bank financing, the development of private placement market in Europe and the public issuance of bonds in Europe.
+The module switches between macro perspectives and micro perspectives on corporate capital markets.
+Financing decisions on a corporate level deal in essence with the matching of a company's business assets to a range of corporate finance alternatives offered by the corporate capital market.
+Apart from standard forms of corporate financing (equity and bank financing), asset-based financing, cash-based financing, hybrid financing and project finance are addressed.
+Interesting current developments in corporate capital markets include alternatives to bank financing, the development of private placement markets in Europe and the public issuance of bonds in Europe.
 Developments in corporate equity markets are particularly visible in the M&A market.

 Once choices for the organizational model have been made, the internal control of the treasury function comes into play.
 Important internal control concepts are outlined in this module (COSO model, segregation of duties, necessity compliance with Sarbanes-Oxley legislation).
 Appealing practical examples illustrate the concepts.
-In addition to administrative-organizational aspects, information technology is also explicitly discussed (IT controls and measures to prevent fraud).
+In addition to administrative-organizational aspects, information technology is also explicitly discussed such as IT controls and measures to prevent fraud.

-The role of the treasurer shifts to a critically investigative, advisory and accompanying role.
-In short, the treasurer gets a more active role towards the management of the company.
-This postgraduate program enables to fulfill this role.
+The role of the treasurer shifts to a critically investigative, advisory and supervisory role.
+In short, the treasurer gets a more active role in the management of the company.
+This postgraduate programme provides professionals with the knowledge and skills to fulfil this role.

 It starts with contract law and the legal aspects of financial contracts (including securitization, derivatives, ISDA contract and loan agreements).
 Practical examples highlight the importance of technical details.
-Subsequently, legal aspects in the market corporate finance are addressed: capital protection at NV and BV, group financing and the regulatory aspects of the capital market and the use of inside information.
-Since the corporate treasurer will most likely also have to deal with English law, a brief overview of English corporate law is given.
+Subsequently, legal aspects in market corporate finance are addressed: capital protection for NVs and BVs, group financing and the regulatory aspects of the capital market and the use of inside information.
+Since the corporate treasurer will most likely also have to deal with British law, a brief overview of British corporate law is provided.